sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href=/batch-changes"><Badge text="Batch Changes" color="blue" size="small" /></a>

-#### Make changes across all of your codebases at enterprise scale with server-side Batch Changes (beta)
+#### Make changes across all of your codebase at enterprise scale with server-side Batch Changes (beta)
 Batch Changes allows you to programmatically define changes across the codebase with a single declarative file.
 Now, changes can be run across thousands of repositories with a better development experience.
 Previously, you had to run src-cli locally to create batch changes, which could take an impractical amount of time or be brittle for large or resource-intensive batch changes.
 By running Batch Changes server-side you can:

 - Run large-scale or resource-intensive batch changes without clogging your local machine